* The Name * The Era * The Club * The People * The Rebellion *

-As an aside to this section "Stonewall: The Name", as the S.V.A. founder Williamson Henderson has always said, and humorously includes in his speeches: It's lucky that The Stonewall Club was not named "The Pink Poodle"!
+As an aside to this section "Stonewall: The Name", as the S.V.A. founder Williamson "Willson" Henderson has always said, and humorously includes in his speeches: It's lucky that The Stonewall Club was not named "The Pink Poodle"!
 Imagine our having the "Pink Poodle Era"?
 Or, perhaps, the annual "Pink Poodle Gay Pride Parade"!
 How about the "post-Pink Poodle Era"?
 The Pink Poodle Chorale?
 And, the "Pink Poodle Republicans"!
-Plus, we would have had to refer to the 1969 Cadillac "Pink Poodle Car"!
+Plus, we would have had to refer to the now famous blue 1969 convertible as the "Pink Poodle Car"!
 By the way, don't over-laugh.
 There is a restaurant in Greenwich Village from the Stonewall Era (and it is still there today) named "The Pink Teacup"!
 Luckily, the Gay rights rebellion wasn't started there!

 Politically, the term "stonewall" has appropriately and interestingly developed to intend the engaging of parliamentary or other debate or discussions.
 It is usually used as a delaying or avoiding tactic.
 Someone who is "stonewalling" is being very uncooperative, obstructive and/or evasive.
 The person who is doing the "stonewalling" can be called a "stonewaller".

 To the veterans of the 1969 Stonewall Rebellion for Gay rights, the term "Stonewaller" -- with a capital "S" -- has another and now historic meaning.
 Having been at The Stonewall Club and/or participated in the 1969 Stonewall Rebellion, the members of the STONEWALL Rebellion Veterans Association ("S.V.A.") are all "Stonewallers".